aborg-dev/dotfiles/README.md

 If you have old configs in your home folder, you will be given an option to backup or overwrite them.

-Later you should push/pull changed to your dotfiles using usual git workflow.
+Later you should push/pull changes to your dotfiles using usual git workflow.

 ```bash
     cd dotfiles